home-assistant/home-assistant.io/source/_integrations/light.knx.markdown

 </div>

-The `knx light` integration is used as an interface to control knx actuators for lighting applications such as:
+The `knx light` integration is used as an interface to control KNX actuators for lighting applications such as:

 - switching actuators
 - dimming actuators